SnowyCoder/gamecompendium/README.md

 It will run our [main benchmark](main.benchmark) and print results to console once it's done.

-The code computes: Discounted Cumulative Gain (raw and nrmalized), precision (natural and standard), average precision (raw and interpolated) and mean average precision.
+The code computes: Discounted Cumulative Gain (raw and normalized), precision (natural and standard), average precision (raw and interpolated) and mean average precision.